techidaily/site-win11/source/_posts/win11-simplifying-file-server-connections.md

 New-PSDrive -Name X -PSProvider FileSystem -Root \\ServerName\SharedFolder -Credential username password
 5. Hit**Enter** to allow PowerShell to map the network drive.
 You can access the mapped drive from File Explorer now.

  Besides mapping, you can do a wide range of things, like managing and automating tasks on Windows.
-For that, you must know some[useful PowerShell commands](https://www.makeuseof.com/windows-powershell-commands-cmdlets/) .
+For that, you must know some [useful PowerShell commands](https://www.makeuseof.com/windows-powershell-commands-cmdlets/) .

 ## 3\.
 Use Command Prompt for Mapping